Useful tools for creating amazing contentby Julius Honnor and Laura Robertson

 In recent years, a backlash against Microsoft Word has resulted in a new wave of simpler, more elegant text editors.
 These prioritise usability for writers, with minimal interfaces, often using Markdown for basic formatting.
 Or, for the ultimate in stripped-down geekishness, you could just use a plain text editor: Sublime, Atom and Brackets are all good.

-A recent alternative to Evernote’s bloat, Bear has beautiful typography and an effortless interface.
+A big improvement to Evernote’s bloat, Bear has beautiful typography and an effortless interface.
 It’s designed for taking and organising notes, but it also makes an excellent tool for writing longer content.

 Ulysses is especially good for writing books, with tools that allow the structuring and organising of multiple files or chapters.
 Its distraction-free writing view is useful for blocking everything else out, and its excellent mobile apps mean you can carry your content around in your pocket.